Inner Ecosystem: A Living World Inside You

 If bad flora build up in the gut lining then this can cause digestive tract tissue to be inflamed, even ‘leaky’.
 If so then you might feel bloated and develop food sensitivities because the gut and immune system are interconnected (married); if your gut/digestive tract heats with inflammation and gets stimulated then your immune system can kick into high gear and make you susceptible to autoimmune health issues.
 Hence why simply best to keep this living world of good and bad flora (inner ecosystem) healthy and balanced each day, every meal!

-Unsalted Cultured Vegetables are a wonderful addition to every meal; this probiotic-rich food is full of hearty forms of good flora for your gut.
+Unsalted Cultured Vegetables are a wonderful addition to meals (and your gut!); a probiotic food is full of hearty diverse forms of good gut flora.

 Possible Signs of Imbalanced Inner Ecosystem